hongweilibran/wmh_ibbmTum/README.md

 Keras 1.2, Tensorflow, h5py

-For the weights of the model we submitted to the challenge, please download them via: https://drive.google.com/drive/folders/1i4Y9M0yW3JN_WC8Fj1VlCdaE2lvG_9Ar
+For the weights of the model we submitted to the challenge, please download them via: https://drive.google.com/drive/folders/1i4Y9M0yW3JN_WC8Fj1VlCdaE2lvG_9Ar .
+You can use these models for segmenting your cases.
+We also have Docker file to do segmentation if you are interested.
+Please feel free to contact me.

 For the .npy files to run the leave-one-subject-out experiments, please download via: https://drive.google.com/open?id=1m0H9vbFV8yijvuTsAqRAUQGGitanNw_k